spatulatom/spatulatom/README.md

 ## About me
 Hello there!
-Check out my frontend and full-stack web applications below.
+Check out my frontend and full-stack web applications.
 I focus on UI/UX design and ensuring compliance with WCAG accessibility standards.
 My tech stack includes:

 - Figma for wireframing and designing
 - MERN: MongoDB, Express.js, React, and Node.js